- Bridge House Estates

 - Arup Group, Foster + Partners and Sir Anthony Caro

 When it opened in 2002, the Millennium Bridge was London’s first new pedestrian bridge for over a century.
 The design was chosen through public competition and the winning entry was by Foster & Partners and Sir Anthony Caro with Arup.
 The bridge is an unusually shallow stressed cable suspension bridge and the design highlights the views onto St Paul’s Cathedral and Tate Modern at either end.

 Inspired by Sir Norman Foster’s love of superhero Flash Gordon, the lighting scheme was originally designed to incorporate a ‘blade of light’.
-Having dulled over the past decade, Illuminated River is working with Fosters & Partners to revamp the original lighting concept in his artwork for Millennium Bridge.
+Alas this was not successfully realised at the time.
+For Illuminated River, Leo Villareal consulted Fosters & Partners to revamp the original lighting concept in his artwork for Millennium Bridge.

-Illuminated River's pulse of light will mirror the movements of people crossing the bridge, highlighting their faces and casting silhouettes that enhance the bridge structure, while preserving the inky darkness of the Thames below.
+Illuminated River's pulse of light mirrors the movements of people crossing the bridge, highlighting their faces and casting silhouettes that enhance the bridge structure, while preserving the inky darkness of the Thames below.